GC-DRI/DRI26/mapping-fundamentals.md

 These buttons handle the "big picture" tasks:

-Layout Barar: The top left side of the toolbar contains tools for saving and exporting the print layout to Image, SVG, or PDF.
+Layout Bar: The top left side of the toolbar contains tools for saving and exporting the print layout to Image, SVG, or PDF.

 Atlas Bar: The top right side of the toolbar.
 Buttons that look like a world globe with a blue "play" button.
 They are usually greyed out.
 Use these if you are generating dozens of maps at once.

-Navigation BAr: The bottom left of the toolbar.
+Navigation Bar: The bottom left of the toolbar.
 Standard magnifying glasses to navigate your paper workspace.

 Actions Bar: The bottom middle of the toolbar, this row of icons helps with positioning map elements.
 You'll find tool like "Align Left," "Distribute Vertically," or "Bring to Front."